This section portrays the timeline and milestones of the settlement process, key deadlines, events and steps of importance in reaching a settlement.

 Settlement Plan presented to the Creditors’ Council for voting

-Not later than by early April – the draft Settlement Plan to be presented to the Creditors’ Council and put to the vote.
+The draft Settlement Plan to be presented to the Creditors’ Council and put to the vote.

 Settlement Plan submitted to the Commercial Court in Zagreb

-Not later than April 10, 2018 – draft Settlement Plan to be submitted to the Court.
+Draft Settlement Plan to be submitted to the Court.

 Court to publish the proposed Settlement Plan